 Apart from being an Employment Pass and S Pass Holder, being married for a minimum of two years to a Singaporean spouse will also enable you to apply for PR.
 Your spouse will be responsible for sponsoring your application.

 If you are a student undertaking your studies in the country, you can apply for your PR under the Student Scheme.
 To be eligible, you are required to have lived and studied here for more than two years.
 Furthermore, you need to have taken at least one national examination such as the GCE ‘N’/’O’/’A’ levels and Primary School Leaving Examination (PSLE).
 Alternatively, if you are currently enrolled in the Integrated Programme (IP), you may also be eligible for this scheme.

 The government has introduced the Aged Parent scheme to allow aged parents of Singapore Citizens apply for permanent residency.
-While parents of a Singapore PR are not eligible for this scheme, one thing that you can do would be to consider applying for citizenship, which will then provide your parents with the chance of becoming a permanent resident in the country.
+While parents of an SPR are not eligible for this scheme, one thing that you can do would be to consider applying for citizenship, which will then provide your parents with the chance of becoming a permanent resident in the country.

 If you have unmarried children with a Singapore Citizen or a PR, your child can apply for PR under the Family Scheme.
 Do note that the law requires your children to be under 21 years old, born into a legal marriage or be legally adopted.
 Apart from that, your Singaporean spouse will need to play a large role in the application as a sponsor.

 Another scheme that you can consider when applying for PR is the Global Investor Programme (GIP).
 The GIP was introduced to cater to entrepreneurs and business owners who are keen on relocating and investing in the economy.
 To be eligible for this scheme, you will need to make a minimum investment of $2.5 million in the economy.
 In addition to that, you will need to prove your business and entrepreneurial skills as well.